TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-06-21-how-to-make-upgrade-safe-with-bridge-testing.md

 ---
 id: 324
-title: "How to make Upgrade Safe with Bridge&nbsp;Testing"
+title: "How to make Upgrade Safe with Bridge Testing"
 perex: |
     Upgrading can go smooth without no bugs and just work.
 We can make our customer happy, even though we don't have any tests.